telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-filteringcontrol.md

 >You can find the Template Structure of the FilteringControl [here]({%slug radgridview-styles-and-templates-templates-structure%}).

-You are also free to create your [Custom Filtering Control]({%slug gridview-filtering-custom-filtering-controls%}) and craft it as you like.
+You are also free to create your own [Custom Filtering Control]({%slug gridview-filtering-custom-filtering-controls%}) and craft it as you like.

 # See Also